Uberspace/lab/source/guide_minim.rst

 minim_ offers a super simple PHP Content Management System.
 The code is Open Source and you're free to modify, distribute and use it for private and commercial projects.

 It'is ideal for simple travel blogs or publishing news.
-It has an easy administration interface and a automatic generated RSS feed.
+It has an easy administration interface and an automatic generated RSS feed.
 Themes and other modifications are fully customisable.

 ----